theadityamittal/rag-explorer/README.md

 - **Confidence scoring**: Combines semantic similarity + keyword matching
 - **Domain filtering**: Restrict answers to specific documentation sources

+> **💡 Fresh Setup**: The bot starts with an empty knowledge base.
+You'll need to index your documentation (local files or web crawling) before asking questions.
+This ensures the bot only knows what you explicitly provide.

 ---

 ## Features Overview